gillyv8/GBSanaly/Data/BIOL710_Dataset_Card.md

 temperature.
 This dataset provides a resource for exploring microbial population structure, genetic diversity, and evolutionary pressures across spatial and temporal gradients.

+## Data Format

+All data are frequency values

 ## Data Collection: